druglogics/bool-param-maps/docs/index.md

 :::{.blue-box}
 We want to identify if there are **activity patterns** in the models that predict the observed synergies.

-To do this, we take a sample of such synergistic models that predict each of the $4$ observed synergies and show the corresponding heatmaps of stable state activities.
+To do this, we take a random sample of such synergistic models that predict each of the $4$ observed synergies and show the corresponding heatmaps of stable state activities.
 More details on the [synergy_heatmaps.R](https://github.com/bblodfon/bool-param-maps/blob/master/scripts/synergy_heatmaps.R) script.
 :::